gabberiel/cytokine_activity/MATLAB/README.md

 2. Gain of 20 is applied to achieve the units of micro-Volt for Zanos recordings, not KI.

-3. High-pass filter is applied (parameter set to 10).
-Removing small frequencies, assumed unrelated to neural-events.
+3. High-pass filter is applied (parameter set to 10 in Zanos work).

 4. Downsampling, ( Zanos recodings where preprocessed with Nd=5.)

 5. Adaptive threshold.
 Uses wavelet transform to enhance neural-events (1ms scale) and cardiac-events (5ms scale) seperately.
-A local in time noise-level is estimated using a sliding window (so-cfar filter) and individual events are extracted from a threshold based on the local noise-level.
+A local in time noise-level is estimated using a sliding window (so-cfar filter) and individual events are extracted from a threshold, based on the local noise-level.
 Neural-events that co-occure with cardiac-events are disregarded.
-This results in an array of waveforms with corresponding timestamps.
+This results in an array of waveforms and an array of corresponding timestamps.

 6. Removeal of non-unique timestamps.